Working at Braze

 As a rising college senior studying economics and statistics, a Customer Success internship at Braze wasn’t the most obvious path for me this summer.
 At the outset, I was a little worried that my lack of marketing experience might make it harder for me to do a good job.
 Luckily, Braze offers a comprehensive onboarding training that gave me the crash course I needed to feel confident in the role.

-Throughout my time at Braze, I’ve gained valuable insights about how brands can promote customer engagement, from learning the ins-and-outs of the Braze product stack to working hands-on with clients on their marketing strategies.
+Throughout my time at Braze, I’ve gained valuable insights about how brands can promote customer engagement, from learning the ins-and-outs of the Braze product stack to working hands-on with customers on their marketing strategies.
 As my summer internship nears its end, I want to share some of the most valuable lessons that I have learned about customer engagement from my time at Braze.

 1. Think in Terms of a User Lifecycle